ruby/www.ruby-lang.org/en/documentation/index.md

 lang: en
 ---

-Guides, tutorials and reference material to help you learn more about Ruby {: .summary}
+Guides, tutorials, and reference material to help you learn more about Ruby {: .summary}

 ### Installing Ruby